Function of the Technical Committee

 Members of the Technical Committee serve for a maximum term of three years with one third retiring on a rotational basis at each AGM.

-There are no prescribed qualifications for Technical Committee membership, but the membership should reflect a broad range of expertise relevant to water stewardship, standards development, implementation and management.
+There are no prescribed qualifications for Technical Committee membership, but the membership should reflect broad stakeholder diversity and a broad range of expertise relevant to water stewardship, standards development, implementation and management.
+Those interested in joining the Technical Committee are strongly encouraged to take AWS Standard System Training to the Specialist Level.

 AWS members wishing to bring a matter onto the Technical Committee agenda should complete the Intake Form and submit to AWS using the instructions contained therein.